The current-gen GPUs competing for your $300 budget in late 2024 are the following:

 Once you enable ray tracing in titles that support it, Nvidia cards are substantially faster than their closest competitors.

-With ray tracing on, Nvidia’s RTX cards are a generation ahead of their rivals.
+With ray tracing on, Nvidia’s RTX cards are essentially a generation ahead of their rivals.
 This includes the Intel Arc A770 once you move on to testing a range of actual games.
-The 3DMark Port Royal benchmark scores even somewhat understate Nvidia’s advantage.
+The 3DMark Port Royal benchmark scores even understate Nvidia’s advantage to an extent.

 Frame rates at native resolutions are still a determining factor, but upscaling features like Nvidia’s DLSS (Deep Learning Super Sampling) and AMD’s FSR (FidelityFX Super Resolution) have also become increasingly useful and important.
 Intel also offers a similar solution known as XeSS (Xe Super Sampling).